SomaTomita/BigData/Week7-ethics/ml_systems_bugs_analysis.md

 ## Research Overview

-This empirical study investigates the nature and characteristics of bugs in machine learning (ML) systems by analyzing bug reports from real-world ML applications including Google, Microsoft, and Yahoo!.
+This empirical study investigates the nature and characteristics of bugs in machine learning (ML) systems by analyzing bug reports from real-world ML applications.
 The study systematically categorizes bugs based on their causes, impacts, detection methods, and fixes.
+The research represents the first large-scale, semi-automated analysis of bugs in machine learning systems, examining 500 fixed bugs across three major Apache projects.

+The study reveals that bugs in ML systems are more dense compared to those in open-source operating systems, with significant implications for development practices and system reliability.
+The research specifically focuses on algorithm-intensive systems, providing unique insights into the challenges of maintaining and debugging ML applications.

 ## Research Methodology

 ### Data Collection

-- Analyzed 63 bug reports from major ML applications
+- Analyzed comprehensive dataset of bug reports:
-- Sources included:
+  - Apache Mahout: 314 closed bugs
+  - Apache Lucene: 1,533 bugs (highest density at 2.77 bugs/kLOC)
-  - Apache Mahout (Data Mining)
+  - Apache OpenNLP: 113 bugs (1.45 bugs/kLOC)
-  - Lucene (Information Retrieval)
-  - OpenNLP (Natural Language Processing)
 - Data collected from JIRA repositories (snapshot as of May 11, 2012)
+- Focus on closed bugs to ensure complete analysis of fix patterns

+### Bug Density Analysis

+- Lucene: 2.77 bugs per thousand lines of code (kLOC)
+- Mahout: 1.79 bugs/kLOC
+- OpenNLP: 1.45 bugs/kLOC
+- Higher density compared to traditional software systems

 ### Classification Process